tombenke/rest-tool/docs/services.md

 After the successful execution, you will find a new service under the `project-root/services/customers` folder.
 You can add/edit the files under this directory according to your needs.

-Do not forget, that the service descriptors you created will not be activated automatically. in order to do this, you need to put them into the `project-root/config.yml`.
+The service descriptors you created will be added to the `project-root/config.yml` and activated automatically.

 #### Add new service to the project in bulk mode